 1. Course: Bachelor of Veterinary Medicine

 2. Year: 4

-3. Applicable to Academic Year: 2020/21
+3. Applicable to Academic Year: 2021/22

 4. Aspects of Course Covered by Examination:

 All subjects taught in Clinical Preparation

 5. Form of Examination

 5.1.
 Written Papers Paper 1: MCQ and EMQ Paper 2: Integrated Reasoning Case Studies

 5.2.
-Practical Tests Formative Clinical OSCE (Suspended for 2020-21)
+Practical Tests Formative Clinical OSCE

 6. Marking Criteria

 6.1.
 Essay Questions & Integrated Reasoning Questions The appropriate College Common Grading Scheme will be used for marking depending on the type of assessment.
 The Common Grading Schemes available are: Common Grading Scheme (LAQ) Common Grading Scheme (CPRQ - Undergraduates) Common Grading Scheme (Reflective Writing)

 6.2.
 Multiple Choice Questions and Extended Matching Questions The number of marks available for each type of question will be clearly stated on the examination paper.
 A question left unanswered or deleted by the candidate will score zero.
 The pass mark for the MCQ and EMQ examinations as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.

 7. Allocation of Marks and any Additional Requirements

 First Sit Resit

-i.
-Written Paper 1 50 50 ii.
-Written Paper 2 50 iii.
-Students are required to attend the OSCE (Requirement suspended for 2020-21)
+i.Written Paper 15050ii.Written Paper 25050iii.Students are required to attend the OSCE)5050

 8. Requirements to Pass Overall and Progress to the Next Stage

 8.1.
-First Sit Following scaling of the marks, an overall mark of 50%, with no mark below 40% in either Written Paper 1 or Written Paper 2 AND To have attended the formative Clinical OSCE (suspended for 2020-21)
+First Sit Following scaling of the marks, an overall mark of 50%, with no mark below 40% in either Written Paper 1 or Written Paper 2 AND

+To achieve an average of 40% or more in each species-specific Integrated Clinical and Professional Reasoning question (part A and part B combined) AND

+To have attended the formative Clinical OSCE

 8.2.
 Resit As First Sit